-The scheduling policy is shown in Fig. 9.
+The scheduling policy is shown in Figure 3.5.
 The master selects a slave i to transmit a packet based on the priority from the set of slaves that can receive on current frequency k.
 Since the present Bluetooth architecture does not support packet reordering, we check the Head of Line (HOL) packet size at the queue corresponding to slave i.
-If the packet size is five time slots, we assume the slave will respond on frequency k_5 , and we need to check the channel state of the receiving frequency of the master, M{0k_5} , in the receiving frequency table.
-We will send this packet to slave i if either the packet is a DH packet and the channel state is Better or the packet is a DM packet and the channel condition is not in the Bad state.
-If the HOL packet size is three time slots or one time slot, we also check the channel state of the receiving frequency, that is similar to the procedure described above.
+If the packet size is 5 time slots, we assume the slave will respond on frequency k_5 , and we need to check the channel state of the receiving frequency of the master, M{0k_5} , in the receiving frequency table.
+We will send this packet to slave i if either the packet is a DH packet and the channel state is Better or the packet is a DM packet and the channel state.
+If the HOL packet size is 3 time slots or 1 time slot, we also check the channel state of the receiving frequency, which is similar to the procedure described above.